SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Background

+\re{ {\bf Query planning.} Modern databases parse queries into physical plans~\cite{silberschatz2011database} that can be executed by the underlying query engine.
+These plans specify the operations like scans, joins, and sorts, and the order in which they're performed.
+The same query can have multiple equivalent execution plans, but their performance can vary greatly depending on resource usage and data access patterns.
+Query planning~\cite{blasgen1981system}, done before runtime, involves selecting cost-efficient plans from these options.
+A key part of this process is accurately estimating intermediate result sizes, known as cardinality estimation (CE)~\cite{harmouch2017cardinality}, which relies heavily on table statistics.
+Two crucial statistics in modern cardinality estimation methods are: (i) {\em histograms,} which are vital for estimating selectivities in filters, and (ii) {\em max frequency,} which is crucial for estimating join sizes.}

-{\bf Multi-party secure computation (MPC).} MPC~\cite{yao1986generate, goldreich2009foundations, micali1987play, ben2019completeness} is a cryptographic techniques to allow a group of participants $P_1, P_2,...$ to jointly compute a function $f(x_1, x_2,...)$ over their respective private input $x_i$.
-MPC ensures that no unauthorized information is revealed to any involved party, excepted the desired output of function $f$, emulating a computation as if performed by a trusted third party.
-Earlier MPC typically require all parties to participate in intensive computations.
-Recent schemes~\cite{kamara2011outsourcing, scholl2017s, mohassel2017secureml} allow these computations to be offloaded to multiple powerful servers without sacrificing original security guarantees, known as the server-aided MPC.
-In this approach, each party, say \(P_i\), secretly shares their inputs, $x_i$ to servers.
-These servers then jointly evaluate an MPC that functionally replicates the logic of first reconstructing the secrets \(x_1, x_2, \ldots\) and then evaluating \(f(x_1, x_2, \ldots)\).
-Depending on designs, the result may be directly returned to the parties or re-shared among the servers for later retrieval.
-By default, \sys considers server-aided MPC with two non-colluding servers.
+{\bf Multi-party secure computation (MPC).} MPC~\cite{yao1986generate, goldreich2009foundations, micali1987play, ben2019completeness} is a cryptographic technique that allows multiple parties $P_1, P_2,...$ to jointly compute a function $f(x_1, x_2,...)$ over their own private input $x_i$.
+MPC ensures no unauthorized information is revealed to any party, except the desired output of $f$, emulating a computation as if performed by a trusted third party.
+Traditional MPC required all parties to actively participate in intensive computations.
+However, recent server-aided MPC~\cite{kamara2011outsourcing, scholl2017s, mohassel2017secureml} schemes allow offloading computations to powerful servers, without sacrificing security.
+In this model, parties secretly share their inputs with servers, which jointly evaluate an MPC protocol to reconstruct the secrets and compute the function.

+{\bf Differential privacy~\cite{dwork2014algorithmic}.} DP ensures that modifying a single input tuple to a mechanism produces only a negligible change in its output.
+To elaborate, consider $D$ and $D'$ as two relations differing by just one tuple, then DP defines the following.